chef-boneyard/chef-rfc/rfc020-community-guidelines.md

 #### Appeals

-People subjected to punitive action may appeal the action by contacting a community advocate, ombudsperson, or the decider.
+People subjected to corrective action may appeal the action by contacting a community advocate, ombudsperson, or the decider.
 An appeal will be acknowledged within 48 hours and processed within seven days.

 ### Influences